 Internal coding for each query family further differentiates family members along the seven time intervals (see Aggregation Intervals).

-To modify a query’s family, you should be familiar, at minimum, with the query’s top-level definition, which is stored in a select-*.ss Scheme file inside the aggregation Java archive.
+To modify a query’s family, you should be familiar, at minimum, with the query’s top-level definition, which is stored in a select-*.ss Scheme file.
+Depending on the release of RAA installed in your environment, select-*.ss is found either inside the aggregation Java archive, or in the \agg\lib\meta*.jar file.
 There is one such file for each query family; for example:

 - select-AGENT.ss stores the top-level definition for the AGENT query.

 - select-AGENT_CAMPAIGN.ss stores the top-level definition for the AGENT_CAMPAIGN query.

 These files reference macros that are defined in other, lower levels of query definition that reside in language and other ss files.
 RAA queries are complex.

 For aggregation that operates in integrated mode, you can customize aggregation by creating / editing a Patch-Aggregation file (patch-agg.ss), which you must place in the Genesys Info Mart folder in which the gim_etl_server batch script is located.
 For aggregation that operates in autonomous mode, place the patch-agg.ss file in the Genesys Info Mart working directory of the java process that runs standalone aggregation—the Genesys Info Mart root directory.

 The following procedure describes the steps you must follow to load the patch-agg.ss file.